Dr. Neil de Grasse Tyson

 to know that you are wrong."

-Have you heard about the crazy situation in our public schools?
-It’s like, one in five Americans can’t even read their own diplomas!
-Despite spending a whopping $16,000 per student every year, we’re still struggling with this literacy crisis.
+Have you ever heard about the surprising situation in our public schools?
+It seems that one in five Americans can’t even read their own diplomas!
+Despite spending a lot of money—$16,000 per student each year—we’re still facing this literacy challenge.

-Take Alaysha Ortiz, for example.
+Take Alaysha Ortiz, for instance.
 She graduated from Hartford Public Schools in the spring of 2024 with honours!
-She even got a scholarship to the University of Connecticut to study public policy.
-But note this: when she was in high school, she had to use speech-to-text apps to help her read and write essays.
+She even received a scholarship to the University of Connecticut to study public policy.
+But here’s the thing: when she was in high school, she had to use speech-to-text apps to help her read and write essays.

-Alaysha’s story is heartbreaking, but sadly, it’s not an isolated incident.
+Alaysha’s story is heartbreaking, but sadly, it’s not an isolated case.
 In Illinois alone, at 24 public schools, not a single student can read at grade level.
-And nationwide, a whopping 54 percent of American adults read at or below a sixth-grade level.
-That’s like, only 46 percent of American adults could even manage to read a middle-school level of literacy, let alone high school or college.
+And nationwide, a staggering 54 per cent of American adults read at or below a sixth-grade level.
+That’s like, only 46 per cent of American adults could even manage to read a middle-school level of literacy, let alone high school or college.

-We spend so much money on education, and yet, we’re still falling behind.
-Functional literacy is super important.
-It’s about being able to read and understand all sorts of texts, like forms, instructions, job applications, and more.
+We invest so much in education, and yet, we’re still falling behind.
+Functional literacy is incredibly important.
+It’s about being able to read and understand various texts, such as forms, instructions, job applications and more.
 It’s not just about being a skilled reader; it’s also about understanding what the text means.
 You need to be able to decipher the words and make sense of the information being presented.

 Have you ever wondered about the fascinating world of American historical texts from the Colonial Era?
 They’re absolutely captivating!